Kongfufack/Project_1_EV/README.md

 The analysis of charging stations in Australia is in [geoapify API](https://github.com/Kongfufack/Project_1_EV/blob/main/geoapify_API.ipynb).[Goeapify (API)](https://www.geoapify.com/) is utilised to identify the location of charging stations across the country (Australia).
 [The longitudes and latitudes of Australia cities](https://github.com/Kongfufack/Project_1_EV/blob/main/Dataset/Australia_city.csv) are used for the params in Geoapify.
 The fee requirement and the locations of each charging stations are extracted from the API responses and stored in [charging station csv file](https://github.com/Kongfufack/Project_1_EV/blob/main/output_data/charging_station.csv).
 The API data demonstrated that the coverage of charging stataions is insufficient and will avoid people who like road trip to purchase a EV.
 By comparing the API data and [the official data in Electric vehicle council](https://github.com/Kongfufack/Project_1_EV/blob/main/Dataset/Public_charging_infrastructure.csv), we found out that a lot of charging stations information were missing in the API.
 Also, there is no offical data or easy way to locate nearby charging station, which will be a big draw back to the general buyers.

 ---
-For a better visualisation for our finding, please check our [power point slide](https://github.com/Kongfufack/Project_1_EV/blob/main/Project_1_EV.pdf).
+For a better visualisation for our findings, please check our [power point slide](https://github.com/Kongfufack/Project_1_EV/blob/main/Project_1_EV.pdf).

 ## Referneces:
 API: Geoapify